dhimmel/psb-manuscript/README.md

-# Manuscript for Manubot special working group at the Pacific Symposium on Biocomputing 2019
+# Manuscript source for the People of the Pacific Symposium on Biocomputing

 <!-- usage note: edit the H1 title above to personalize the manuscript -->